openworm/openworm_docs/Overview/intro.rst

 .. _Updated NeuroML connectome model ..https://github.com/openworm/OpenWorm/issues?milestone=15&state=open
 The NeuroML connectome model at https://github.com/openworm/CElegansNeuroML requires a number of updates before it can be used for multicompartmental simulations.
 Padraig Gleeson will take the lead on this.

+For the latest status on the milestones, visit: https://github.com/openworm/OpenWorm/issues/milestones

  \'You are here'\ in the roadmap
 ================================